tungbq/LocalEnv/README.md

   base_command: 'python'
 ```

+### 3. Code

+Write your own code unser [env](./env/), for example: `env/python/demo.py`

+### 4. Run

-### 3. Run a script
+Run a script:

-Use the following command format to run your script within the containerized environment:
+- Use the following command format to run your script within the containerized environment:

 ```bash
 ./localenv <language> <script_path>